Online Therapy for Cultural Identity

 You deserve the time and space to discover who you are.

 Your cultural identity is not a puzzle to be solved.
-It’s a part of you to be embraced, celebrated, and understood.
+It’s a part of you to be embraced and celebrated.

-Whether you’re seeking clarity, coping strategies, or ways to break intergenerational cycles, you're in the right place.
+If you're seeking to better understand your identity, develop effective coping strategies, or gain tools to break free from generational cycles, you've come to the right place.

 I offer virtual counseling sessions accessible anywhere in Texas.